Vamshi-Rammadugu/SFPro/README.md

 4. Will be highlighting all the known issues I have created as part of Spring 25.
 5. Developed prompt template agents using Flows.
 This will help in auto translating a filed from a different language to english in another field
 6. Implmeneted the ECI functionality with SDR where it will automatically track all the mails coming to and fro of a lead and land them in activity.
+7. First contact for many of the Agentforce Solutions.
+8. Implemented many innovative ideas on salesforce Agentforce implementations.